-104.11 Alternative materials, design and methods of construction and equipment.
-The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved by the building official.
-An alternative material, design, or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, at least the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability and safety.
+- 104.10.1 Flood hazard areas.
+Modifications in flood hazard areas may only be granted by the Flood Damage Prevention Board, pursuant to Article 18 of the Palm Beach County Unified Land Development Code (ULDC). - 104.11 Alternative materials, design and methods of construction and equipment.
+The provisions of this code are not intended to prevent the installation of any material or to prohibit any design or method of construction not specifically prescribed by this code, provided that any such alternative has been approved.
+An alternative material, design or method of construction shall be approved where the building official finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method or work offered is, for the purpose intended, not less than the equivalent of that prescribed in this code in quality, strength, effectiveness, fire resistance, durability, level of sanitation, and safety.
 The building official shall require that sufficient evidence or proof be submitted to substantiate any claim made regarding the alternative.

-- 104.11.1 Research reports.
+Where the alternative material, design or method of construction is not approved, the building official shall respond in writing, stating the reasons why the alternative was not approved. - 104.11.1 Research reports.
 Supporting data, where necessary to assist in the approval of materials or assemblies not specifically provided for in this code, shall consist of valid research reports from approved sources. - 104.11.2 Tests.
 Whenever there is insufficient evidence of compliance with the provisions of this code, or evidence that a material or method does not conform to the requirements of this code, or in order to substantiate claims for alternative materials or methods, the building official shall have the authority to require tests as evidence of compliance to be made at no expense to the jurisdiction.
 Test methods shall be as specified in this code or by other recognized test standards.
 In the absence of recognized and accepted test methods, the building official shall approve the testing procedures.
 Tests shall be performed by an approved agency.
 Reports of such tests shall be retained by the building official for the period required for retention of public records. - 104.12 Requirements not covered by this code.
-Any requirements necessary for the strength, stability or proper operation of an existing or proposed building, structure, electrical, gas, mechanical or plumbing system, or for the public safety, health and general welfare, not specifically covered by this or the other technical codes, shall be determined by the building official.
+Any requirements necessary for the strength, stability or proper operation of an existing or proposed building, structure, electrical, gas, mechanical or plumbing system, or for the public safety, health and general welfare, not specifically covered by this or other technical codes, shall be determined by the building official.